Sacro Monte di Varese is one of the nine sacred mountains of Northern Italy and consists of a holy path and a charming medieval village.

 Once in Varese, you can catch the city bus Line C from the train station up to the Prima Cappella (First Chapel) bus stop at the beginning of the Chapel Path.
 You’ll find yourself in a little piazza, just take the stairs and continue to the right, you’ll get to the first chapel in a couple of minutes.
 The bus ticket costs €1.40, you can buy it in any tabaccheria around town or directly through the machine on the bus (have the exact amount ready, no change is given).

 If you don’t like the idea of climbing all the way up, then consider visiting the Sacro Monte over the weekend, when there’s a convenient funicular service running between the parking lot at the first chapel and the village of Santa Maria del Monte.
 The funicular opens between 10:00 am and 7:00 pm on Saturdays and Sundays and the ride is included in the bus ticket (if you don’t have a bus ticket, it’s gonna cost you €1).

 The closest airport is Milan Malpensa and the drive to Sacro Monte only takes about 45 minutes.
-You can leave the car at the parking lot near the first chapel.
-However, I suggest to park in Varese city centre and then catch the bus, as I saw that parking space is pretty limited.
+You can leave the car in the parking lot near the first chapel.
+However, I suggest to park in Varese city center and then catch the bus, as I saw that the parking space is pretty limited.

 The Chapels’ Trail of Sacro Monte di Varese